nus-cs2103-AY2425S1/tp/docs/AboutUs.md

 [[github](http://github.com/kimberlytmq)]

-* Role: Deadlines and Deliverables, Sheduling and Tracking
+* Role: Deadlines and Deliverables, Scheduling and Tracking
 * Responsibilities: Ensure that everyone is aware of the tasks and their respective deadlines